-Quality is part of the mission of our College, which makes it one of the things central to our focus.
-In demonstration of our public commitment to quality the College Principal signed a public Pledge to Quality in 2005.
-This is on display at each site of the College.
+Quality is an integral part of the mission of the College of Cape Town and is inseparable from our vision of being the preferred provider of quality Further Education and Training.
+In demonstration of our public commitment to quality the College Principal signed a public Pledge to Quality in 2005 which is on display at each of our sites and campuses.

 The FET Colleges Act (Act 16 of 2006) governs Department of Education TVET Colleges and makes quality mandatory but does not specify how this will take place.
 The College has implemented a comprehensive Quality Management System (QMS) to co-ordinate internal processes and thereby manage the quality of "Teaching, Learning and Services".
 An effective QMS ensures that our internal processes harmonise with each other, for the good of all stakeholders.

 The lesson of the last 50 years or so of formal quality management is that quality must follow a process-oriented approach.
 Accordingly, each of the key processes within the College has been identified through staff participation in workshops.
 The processes defined in precise detail, with extensive involvement of a broad range of staff.
 This was led by the College's own Quality Manager, who is an experienced project manager and a qualified quality systems auditor.

 Our internal Quality Management System was developed primarily with direct guidance and facilitation from German Government development agency GTZ.
 GTZ made a world authority on quality available to a number of Colleges in the country, including ourselves and two other Colleges in the Western Cape.
 Peter Kleinsorge has a lifetime of experience in industry and originated the training courses for the German Association for Quality.
 He was also part of the European Union project that assisted the South African government in establishing the SETAs (Sectoral Education and Training Authorities).
 He guided certain of the SETAs with their development of world-class quality systems, which is helps ensure that the QMS is compatible with SETA requirements.